Hinduism and the New Age movement, the notion that all roads lead to the same God. Why is there no reason to believe this notion?

 If one believes in reincarnation, it is very probable that he also believes that there are many ways to God.
 This is a typical belief in the New Age movement, seeing God on a high mountain to which many ways lead.

 The next example describes this common idea:

+PROBLEM WITH THE ABOVE-MENTIONED WAY OF THINKING?
 Even though the thought of there being many ways to God can seem to be a tempting alternative, there are contradictions and impossibilities that we should observe.
 We can mention the next points, which we are going to study separately:

 - We have to be sure that all ways really lead to God

 - It is in conflict with most religions

 - This view is in conflict with words of Jesus

 - This view does not give assurance of salvation